NLI (NL)

 AI Analysis | Feedback

-- Locks and Locking Mechanisms: Manufactures and sells a variety of mechanical and electronic cabinet locks and other locking mechanisms for diverse applications.
+- Locking Mechanisms: Manufactures and sells a variety of mechanical and electronic cabinet locks and other locking mechanisms for diverse industrial and commercial applications.

-- Performance Marine Products: Produces components for performance and ski/wakeboard boats, including exhaust systems, gauges, controls, wake enhancement devices, and various accessories.
+- Performance Boat Components: Produces original equipment and aftermarket components for performance and ski/wakeboard boats, including exhaust systems, gauges, controls, throttles, and various billet aluminum accessories.

-- Insurance Brokerage and Risk Management Services: Provides professional services for insurance brokering and risk management.
+- Insurance & Risk Management Services: Provides insurance brokerage and risk management services.

 AI Analysis | Feedback

-NL Industries (symbol: NL) sells its products primarily to other companies.
-Based on the provided information, its major customers fall into the following categories:-
+NL Industries, Inc. (symbol: NL) sells its component products primarily to other companies.

 AI Analysis | Feedback

-Amy Allbach Samford, Executive Vice President and Chief Financial Officer
+Amy Allbach Samford, Executive Vice President, Chief Financial Officer, and Principal Financial Officer

 Andrew B. Nace, Executive Vice President